kevinmhk/gemini-cli-update-by-launchd/README.md

 This project provides a simple and robust way to automatically keep the `@google/gemini-cli` npm package updated on macOS using the system's native scheduler, `launchd`.

+# 14 AUG 2025 UPDATE:

+THIS UTILITY IS NOW DEPRECATED AND WILL NOT BE MAINTAINED AS GEMINI CLI GAINED BUILT IN AUTO UPDATE FEATURE SINCE `Release: v0.1.18` on 28 JULY 2025.

 ## Design

 The core of this solution is a `launchd` agent, which is a service managed by the operating system.
 Using `launchd` is the standard and most reliable method for running scheduled tasks on macOS.
 It is superior to `cron` because it will run missed jobs if the computer was asleep or off at the scheduled time.